Stem And Leaf Plot Creator

 • Q: What if my data has decimal places?

 • A: You can round your data to the nearest whole number, or you can adjust the stem and leaf to accommodate the decimal places.
-For example, if your data has one decimal place, you could use the whole number as the stem and the tenths digit as the leaf.
+As an example, if your data has one decimal place, you could use the whole number as the stem and the tenths digit as the leaf.

 • Q: What are the limitations of stem and leaf plots?